MCLDG-zz/k8s-istio-codepipeline/README.md

 * I use this Firefox add-on to automatically reload web pages.
 This show the effects of the deployment on the app - http://reloadevery.mozdev.org/
 * Trigger the pipeline, either manually in the AWS CodePipeline console or by pushing code to the repo
 * In the CodePipeline console, disable the transition between DeployV1 and CanaryV2 (click the arrow in the CodePipeline)
-* Explain the slides in this deck verbally while the pipeline is progressing:
+* Explain the slides in the associated deck verbally while the pipeline is progressing:
     * CodePipeline – a CI/CD Pipeline
     * Review the Bookinfo application
 * Enable the transition between DeployV1 and CanaryV2 and: